 The National Safety Council has compiled a list of how much an injury costs victims over a lifetime.

-Since each injury is unique, it is difficult to know precisely what a devastating Chicago uninsured car accident will cost in medical expenses and lost wages.
+Since each injury is unique, it is difficult to know precisely what a devastating Chicago uninsured car accident will cost in medical bills and lost wages.

 These cost averages include the following: